-Members of the League of Minnesota Cities Insurance Trust (LMCIT) spend about $2.5 million per year on land use claims, representing about 22 percent of all liability costs.
-The average cost of a land use claim is $35,000, more than 85 percent of which is spent to cover defense costs.
+Land use can be complex—and expensive.
+LMCIT members spend nearly $2.6 million per year on land use claims, and the average cost of a claim is $51,000.
+Of that total, almost 90 percent is spent to cover defense costs.
 In other words, these claims generally are not about paying damages to someone but rather about paying for legal defense of the city.

 Land Use Litigation Coverage

 Litigation relating to a city's land use regulation decisions, development and redevelopment activities, franchising, or city enterprise operations can be very expensive.
 LMCIT has developed a specialized approach to cover this type of litigation.
 The LMCIT Liability Coverage Guide explains land use litigation coverage.

 View the LMCIT Liability Coverage Guide (pdf) (see Section III-J)